miohtama/bitcoinaddress.js/README.rst

 Features
 ---------

+* Mobile and touch friendly - no pop-ups

-* Use `bitcoin: URI protocol <https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki>`_ to make payments from your desktop, web or mobile bitcoin wallet
+* Use `Bitcoin URI protocol <https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki>`_ to make payments from your desktop, web or mobile bitcoin wallet

 * Generate QR codes in-fly with JavaScript to make payments from mobile applications

-* Copy bitcoin address to the clipboard
+* Copy Bitcoin address to the clipboard

 * Customize and extend easily with custom DOM templates and JavaScript hooks